The Nest

 Go Back To Previous Page

-We noticed this phenomenon numerous times: Two similarly sized pre-war condos have significantly different property tax bills.
-The owner of one property may pay thousands of dollars more in property taxes than the owner of another, even though both properties have virtually identical square footage.
-Sometimes, the unit with higher property taxes may even be in a slightly less desirable location.
+We have observed this phenomenon numerous times: two similarly sized pre-war condominium units have significantly different property tax bills.
+One property owner may pay thousands more taxes than another, even if both properties have almost the same square footage.

 The assessed value of Class 2 buildings with more than ten units can increase without limit.